opencybersecurityalliance/interoperability-village/README.md

 The "Town Council" will operate at the policy level and the "Zoning Commission" will serve to approve the creation of a new "Neighborhood" and additional of "Huts"

 * Participants request the creation of a "Neighborhood" and the "Huts" you want to build.
 You provide your external public facing IP address for access to IOV MeshCentral and we provide you with an Agent Provisioning script that you run on each "Hut" you wish to add to your "Neighborhood".
-### IOV Villages
+### IoV Neighborhoods

+IoV **Neighborhoods** represent an participating member's collection of systems, containers, etc.  Some analagous concepts are an 'enclave', a 'subnet'

 ### Building your 'Huts'

-Your 'Huts' can be constructed using an a $80 Raspberry PI or a cluster of $500K servers.
+Your "Neighborhood' consists of 'Huts' you provision, build, and manage.
+'Huts'can be constructed using an a $80 Raspberry PI or a cluster of $500K servers.
 You want to bring a cluster of NVDIA RTX Blackwells? -- Welcome To The Party!

 You provide the IP ACL source address for your external facing interfaces and we provide an Agent that you deploy on as many systems as you wish.